Guide to Tobogganing and Sledding in Edmonton

 Whitemud Park North

-This medium-sized run has stairs on the side that lead to the top, which helps you avoid the odd crash.
+This medium-sized run has stairs on the side that lead to the top, which helps you avoid the other sledders zipping down the hill.
 There's also a large washroom building at the bottom of the hill which can be used as a changeroom.

 Tips for sledding safely

-While tobogganing is one of our favourite winter pastimes, it can also result in injury if not done safely.
-To reduce the risk of getting hurt on your run, please check that the path is clear before taking off and make sure to walk up the hill outside of the sledding area.
+While tobogganing is one of our favourite winter pastimes, it does come with its risks.
+In efforts to keep everyone safe, there are best practices to follow so everyone has a fun and safe time.
+Please check that the path down the hill is clear before taking off, and make sure to walk up the hill outside of the edges of the sledding area.
 Do not dig holes or build ramps on the hills and always sit face-forward on your sled.
-Tobagganing is not recommended after dark, and dogs are not permitted at many of the city's hills.
+Tobogganing is not recommended after dark, and dogs are not permitted at city hills.
 Helmets are also recommended.
 Slide at your own risk and remember to have fun!

 A Winter Warm Up

 What’s one of the best things about tobogganing?
-We think it might be warming up with a creamy hot chocolate afterwards.
+We think it might be warming up with a creamy hot chocolate or other comforting hot drink afterwards.
 Check out these cozy cafes, perfect for an après-sled pit stop: